Every manager in the car industry is aware of this:

 Socially acceptable shrinkage will only get us there faster.

-And the question: What happens when the current job ends?
+And the question: what happens when your current job ends?

 Do I have clarity about my future and myself?

-Our professional identity depends on an employment contract that is secure for many years.
+Our professional identity is tied to an employment contract that is secure for many years.

-But our working lives are limited and have a predictable end.
+But our working life is limited and has a foreseeable end.

 The industry is currently stagnating and shrinking.
-“It’s still good enough for me,” is what you hear everywhere.
+"It's still enough for me", is what we hear everywhere.

 And then, suddenly, it's over.

 In most cases, financial security is a given.
-However, this does not mean that everything is taken care of for the rest of your life.
+But that doesn't mean that everything is done for the rest of your life.
 And that you are no longer needed.

 Politicians are not finding answers to this contradiction, see Germany or France.